Stock events for Levi Strauss & Co. (LEVI)

 LEVI’s Geographic footprint

-Levi Strauss & Co. has a significant global presence, selling products in approximately 120 countries.
-Its distribution network includes chain retailers, department stores, online platforms, and around 3,300 retail stores and shop-in-shops.
-Operationally, it is structured into three geographic divisions: Levi Strauss Americas (LSA), Levi Strauss Europe (LSE), and Levi Strauss Asia Pacific, Middle East and Africa.
-Production is primarily outsourced to a global network across Asia, Africa, and Latin America, including key manufacturing hubs in Bangladesh, Vietnam, India, and Egypt, with Mexico being crucial for North American supply.
+Levi Strauss & Co. has a global presence, selling products in approximately 120 countries.
+Its distribution strategy includes chain retailers, department stores, online sites, and a network of around 3,300 to 3,400 retail stores and shop-in-shops.
+The company is divided into three geographic divisions: Levi Strauss Americas (LSA) headquartered in San Francisco, Levi Strauss Europe (LSE) based in Brussels, and Levi Strauss Asia Pacific, Middle East and Africa (LSAMA) headquartered in Singapore.

 LEVI Corporate Image Assessment